Towards Quantum Simulation of Rotating Nuclei using Quantum Variational Algorithms: Theoretical Models and Quantum Simulation Framework

 To investigate the feasibility and accuracy of quantum variational algorithms in simulating nuclear rotational systems, we construct a sequence of schematic models inspired by the cranked Nilsson-Strutinsky (CNS) framework.
 Each model incorporates essential features of nuclear many-body physics, such as single-particle level structure, pairing correlations, and rotational cranking terms, while remaining tractable on near-term quantum simulators.
 The models are designed with increasing physical complexity, allowing for controlled benchmarking and stepwise validation of quantum algorithmic performance.

-In this section, we describe four progressively refined CNS-inspired Hamiltonians (Models I–IV).
-Each model is formulated in second quantization, mapped to qubit representations using the Jordan-Wigner transformation \cite{Stetcu:2021cbj}-\cite{Seeley:2012zpt} , and implemented within a VQE framework using suitable ansatz and optimizers.
-The choice of ansatz and level of circuit expressiveness are tailored to match the model’s complexity, ensuring a balance between physical fidelity and hardware compatibility.
+In following sections, we describe four progressively refined CNS-inspired Hamiltonians (Models I--IV).
+Each model is formulated in second quantization, mapped to qubit representations using the Jordan-Wigner transformation \cite{Kiss:2022kkz}-\cite{Stetcu:2021cbj},\cite{Seeley:2012zpt} and implemented within a VQE framework using suitable ansatz and optimizers.
+The choice of ansatz and level of circuit expressiveness are tailored to match the model's complexity, ensuring a balance between physical fidelity and hardware compatibility.
 The goal is to establish a scalable, modular simulation framework that can be incrementally improved toward realistic quantum simulations of nuclear structure.